-Perinatal Mental Health: Morgan McKee has completed additional training in treating women with perinatal mental health concerns.
+Perinatal Mental Health: Dr. Horst and Morgan McKee have completed additional training in treating women with perinatal mental health concerns.
 This includes post-partum depression and anxiety, as well as PMDD.
-She has a passion for connecting with women and supporting their mental health during the perinatal period.
+They have a passion for connecting with women and supporting their mental health during the perinatal period.

 Dr. Bradshaw has completed lengthy training in multiple types of therapy, including psychodynamic psychotherapy, CBT (cognitive behavioral therapy), DBT (dialectical behavioral therapy) and mentalization based treatments.
 She utilizes psychodynamic psychotherapy as a foundation and has comprehensive training from the Florida Psychoanalytic Institute as well as the St. Louis Psychoanalytic Institute.
 She is currently an advanced candidate at the Florida Psychoanalytic Institute.
+Dr. Horst also utilizes psychodynamic psychotherapy in her treatment of patients.
+She is currently a psychoanalytic candidate at the Florida Psychoanalytic Institute as well.
 This type of therapy focuses on understanding an individual on a deeper, more personal level.
 Psychotherapy is offered once or twice weekly.

 Victoria de Arrigoitia has completed training in individual psychotherapy, treating adults and children with various diagnoses including anxiety, depression, PTSD, and bipolar disorder.
 They utilize psychodynamic psychotherapy as well as CBT (cognitive behavioral therapy) components within their therapies.
 She has completed a Masters degree in Clinical Mental Health Counseling with a certificate in Marriage and Family Therapy.